brtdesign/brtdesign.github.io/blog/_posts/2014-09-21-SASS-variables.md

 Using these as the basic breakpoints in <code class="inline">@media</code> queries ensures the page responds predictably at any given screen size &mdash; I don&#39;t <em>need</em> to  remember whether I previously set <code class="inline">max-width:320px</code> or <code class="inline">min-width:321px</code>.

-Combining these breakpoint variables with <code class="inline">$gutter</code> and <code class="inline">$column</code> gives a powerful way to generate layouts across a range of screen sizes that can be implemented with minimal effort whilst mainttaining conistent proportion.
+Combining these breakpoint variables with <code class="inline">$gutter</code> and <code class="inline">$column</code> gives a powerful way to generate layouts across a range of screen sizes that can be implemented with minimal effort whilst maintaining consistent proportion.

 ## A simple example